PUBLICATION IN ACCORDANCE WITH ARTICLE 14 OF THE BELGIAN LAW OF 2 MAY 2007 REGARDING THE PUBLICATION OF MAJOR SHAREHOLDINGS (THE "TRANSPARENCY LAW")

 |TOTAL

-- Chain of controlled undertakings through which the holding is effectively being held: Please see the full chain of control in the Transparency Notification.
+- Chain of controlled undertakings through which the holding is effectively being held: Davidson Kempner European Partners, LLP is controlled by Davidson Kempner Capital Management LP.

 A full version of the transparency notification is available on Ablynx website, under the section Investors.